fossasia/susi.ai/docs/FIREBASE_DEPLOY.md

 Now we can run the $ firebase serve command to test our web app on a local server.
 Once, everything looks fine, we can proceed to the next step.
 >
 **Deploy the web app on Firebase**
-To deploy our web app we simply run:
+To deploy our web app run:
 $ firebase deploy
 Our app will be deployed to the domain <OUR-FIREBASE-APP>.firebaseapp.com
 >